suesite/suesite.github.io/content/blog/harnessissoftware.md

 img: https://www.sue.codes/harnessdog.jpg
 ---

 When I decided I wanted to make a programming learning tool that incorporates LLMs, I chose to build for IDEs, starting with VS Code.
-I did that because I believed there would be value in steering people back towards code, and because that way I could build with LLMs in a **model agnostic** way.
+I did that because I believed there would be value in steering people back towards code, and because it would let me build with LLMs in a **model agnostic** way.
 What's happening with open models and model companies in general is making me glad I didn't target one of their platforms.

 ![a dog in a parachute harness](harnessdog.jpg)